Oldsmobile Toronado: First generation (1966–1970)

 As with many coupes, the Toronado featured elongated doors to allow easier access for passengers entering the rear seats.
-Duplicate door-latch handles were even added at the rear of each door enabling back seat passengers to open the doors without having to reach over or around the front seat, a feature also available on the other two E-bodies, continuing until 1980 on the Eldorado.
+Duplicate door-latch handles were added at the rear of each door enabling back seat passengers to open the doors without having to reach over or around the front seat, a feature also available on the other two E-bodies, continuing until 1980 on the Eldorado.
 Options included headrests ($52) and a tilt-telescopic steering column.

 Drivers faced a highly stylized steering wheel with a double-delta shaped horn ring which framed the view of an unusual "slot-machine" style speedometer, consisting of a stationary horizontal "needle" and a vertically rotating black drum on which the numerals were printed in white.
 The numerals descended behind the needle as the vehicle gained speed.
 All other gauges, indicators and controls were grouped within fairly easy reach of the driver.

 Despite an average weight of 4500 lb, published performance test data shows the 1966 Toronado was capable of accelerating from 0–60 mph in 7.5 seconds, and through the standing 1/4 mi in 16.4 seconds at 93 mph.
 It was also capable of a maximum speed of 135 mph.
 Testers found the Toronado's handling, despite its noticeable front weight bias and consequent understeer, was not substantially different from other full-size U.S. cars when driven under normal conditions.
 In fact, testers felt that the Toronado was more poised and responsive than other cars, and when pushed to the limits, exhibited superior handling characteristics, although it was essentially incapable of terminal oversteer.

 The 1966 model was widely recognized as a step forward in design, gaining publicity for the division by winning several leading automotive awards, such as Motor Trends Car of the Year Award and Car Lifes Award for Engineering Excellence.
 It was also the second American car to ever be awarded recognition in Europe, as the third-place finisher at the European Car of the Year competition in 1966.

 The Toronado sold reasonably well at introduction, with 40,963 produced for 1966.
 Some television commercials featured former NASA Project Mercury public affairs officer John "Shorty" Powers, Oldsmobile's primary commercial spokesperson of the era, along with racing legend Bobby Unser driving the vehicle and commenting favorably on the Toronado's handling.